-We've never met someone who didn't like Thanksgiving—the long weekend, the quality family time, the turkey, the sleep-ins.
-Every aspect of the holiday is designed to help you slow down, relax, and indulge.
-But for the hosts and hostesses, it's an entirely different ball game: Preordering the turkey before it sells out, delegating tasks to family members, coordinating menus, shopping lists, and sleeping arrangements can get exhausting fast.
-The least we as home editors can do is make the process of setting the Thanksgiving table a lot easier.
-While it may seem like weeks away, Thanksgiving is fast approaching, so if you haven't yet started dreaming up a picture-perfect tablescape, now is the time.
+Every aspect of the holidays is designed to help you slow down, relax, and indulge.
+But for the hosts and hostesses, the holidays present an entirely different ball game.
+Preordering the turkey before it sells out, delegating tasks to family members or friends, coordinating menus, shopping lists, and sleeping arrangements can get exhausting.
+The least we can do is help you set your table.

-From simple styling with your favorite dinnerware and a beautiful floral arrangement to more elaborate looks with calligraphed menus and layered table linens, there's always a way to make your table feel festive, no matter how much time and money you want to spend.
-We turned to our favorite hostesses, bloggers, and entertainers to provide us with a healthy dose of tabletop inspiration, along with some tips to get you started.
-Pick your favorite and recreate the look—these Thanksgiving tabletops are deceptively simple.
+From simple styling with your favorite dinnerware and beautiful floral arrangements to more elaborate looks with calligraphed menus and layered table linens, there's always a way to make your table feel festive, no matter how much time and money you want to spend.
+We turned to our favorite hostesses and entertainers to provide us with a healthy dose of tabletop inspiration, along with some tips to get you started.
+Pick your favorite, and re-create the look—these tablescapes are deceptively simple.

 We love the natural color palette of this table by Jenni Kayne.
 Re-create it at home by filling a pottery vase with dried florals in earthy tones like queen protea, banksia, pampas grass, cattails, red broom corn, and bromeliad.
 Finish off the look with rustic hand-thrown plates, seagrass tumblers, and a pretty feather atop each plate.
-Keep everything else light to avoid looking too rustic and keep the look fresh.
+Keep everything else light to avoid looking too rustic.

-Purple cabbage is an unexpected and gorgeous option for a floral arrangement—and it is juxtaposed beautifully with pears in this Thanksgiving tablescape by Rose & Ivy.
-Meanwhile, a deep dark velvet tablecloth mixes with gold and marble accents create a moody, romantic vibe.
+Purple cabbage is an unexpected and gorgeous option for a floral arrangement—and it is juxtaposed beautifully with pears in this tablescape by Rose & Ivy.
+Meanwhile, a deep dark velvet tablecloth mixes with antique dinnerware, and gold and marble accents create a moody, romantic vibe.

 We love the balance of warm and cool colors in this table setting by Kara Rosenlund.
 Belgian linen, strips of upholstery tape, and a bowl full of walnuts give the tablescape a rustic Scandinavian style, and a sprig of herbs with a small feather taped to each plate makes a chic place card.